ylab-hi/ChimeraLM/docs/tutorials/bam-filtering.md

 # Filtering BAM Files

-Learn how to filter chimeric artifacts from BAM files using ChimeraLM predictions, producing clean datasets for downstream analysis.
+Learn how to filter chimera artifacts induced by whole genome amplification (WGA) from BAM files using ChimeraLM, producing clean datasets for downstream analysis.

 !!! info "Learning Objectives"
     By the end of this tutorial, you will be able to:

-    - Run predictions on BAM files to identify chimeric reads
+    - Run predictions on BAM files to identify chimera reads induced by WGA
-    - Filter BAM files to remove chimeric artifacts
+    - Filter BAM files to remove chimera artifacts induced by WGA
     - Verify filtering results and quality metrics
     - Integrate filtering into analysis pipelines
-    - Handle edge cases (empty predictions, all chimeric, etc.)
+    - Handle edge cases (empty predictions, all chimera induced by WGA, etc.)

     **Prerequisites**: ChimeraLM installed, SAMtools installed, basic command-line experience